 What Your Periodontist Wants You to Know About Plaque and Tartar

-Plaque and tartar are two things that lead to the most common dental issues periodontist can treat: tooth decay and gum disease.
+Plaque and tartar are two things that lead to the most common dental issues a periodontist can treat: tooth decay and gum disease.
 The teeth have an outer layer called the enamel that is the hardest part of the body.
 Designed to handle a lot of wear and tear, it protects a tooth's more delicate inner layers from acids made by oral bacteria.

 Bacteria in the mouth feed on sugars left on teeth surfaces, forming a sticky film called plaque.
 Plaque causes the sticky feeling in your mouth in the morning.
 The more sugars are in your mouth before going to sleep, the stickier your mouth will feel when you wake up.
 You have probably noticed that on your own over the years.